 35. Make Your Own Bridal Garter

-Make your own garter with off-cuts of lace from your dress.
+Make your own garter with off-cuts of fabric from your dress.

-If you hadn’t considered wearing a bridal garter before, here’s everything you need to know.
+If you hadn’t considered following this tradition before, here’s everything you need to know.

 39. Write Personalised Thank You Notes